FrancesCoronel/personal-website-v3/site/content/adventures/2016-05-04-hampton-university.md

 ## About

-Hampton University is a private historically black university located in Hampton, Virginia, United States.
+Hampton University is a private historically black university located in Hampton, Virginia.

+- Top Graduate/Highest GPA in Computer Science Department
+- Graduated with Summa Cum Laude Honors
+- Graduated with 142 credits (50 credits from dual enrollment/AP classes)
+- Dean's List - 2014, 2015, 2016
+- Passed CLEP Exam for Humanities (HUM 101/102) and English (ENG 101/102)
+- Credit by Examination for General Biology (BIO 103)
+- Full-ride merit scholarship

 ### Activities